dustdustinthewind/IntralismQoLMod/README.md

   - **Replaced sliders with text boxes** for Speed and Distance events
 - [**Auto Animated Image Storyboard**](https://youtu.be/fzL2o3i5xrA)
 - **Playtest Map** button under the "Map" drop down menu.
 Replaces the "Exit" button (use `esc` to leave editor)
-  - You can also press your quick-restart button to start playtesting from the start of the map.
+  - You can also **press your quick-restart button to start playtesting from the start of the map**.
 - The **BPM tool uses colors** for snaps 1, 2, 3, 4, 6, 8, 12, and 16
 - New Shortcuts:
   - `Home`/`End` to scroll to the start/end of the map
-  - Hold `Shift` to modify scroll/slomo steps.
+  - Hold `Shift` to modify snap-scroll/slomo step.
+  - Press your quick-restart key to playtest from the start of the map
 - **Removed "Complete Map" requirements**
 - **Batch import image resources.** If the file system finds more than 1 image with the same header name (e.g. `fileNameXXX` where `X`s are numbers), you can batch import all of them at once.
 If you change the "Image FPS" text box, the import will also automatically create the events for you.
 Note: Any batched images are automatically tagged to Compress, learn more in the [Gameplay/storyboard feature list](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/blob/main/README.md#gameplay--storyboard).
 - Navigation improvements: